Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \subsection{The main theorem and intervals of regularity}

-We now present the main theorem of the paper, which implies immediately Theorem \ref{thm:main_short} and \ref{thm:main_sharp_short} above as we will show in Section \ref{sec:outline}.
-One of the most interesting features of our constructed weak solutions is that they possess intervals of regularity, i.e. they are classical solutions on many sub-intervals whose union occupies a majority of the time axis, cf. \cite{MR1555394} and \cite{1809.00600}, which we will discuss in detail towards the end of the introduction.
+We now present the main theorem of the paper, which implies immediately Theorems \ref{thm:main_short} and \ref{thm:main_sharp_short} above as we show in Section \ref{sec:outline}.
+One of the most interesting features of the constructed weak solutions is that they possess intervals of regularity, i.e. they are classical solutions on many sub-intervals whose union occupies a majority of the time axis, cf. the classical Leray-Hopf solutions \cite{MR1555394} and recent works~ \cite{1809.00600,2102.03244,2102.06085} on wild solutions with such a property, which we will discuss in detail towards the end of the introduction.